Kiko Estrada: Career

 In 2011, Estrada's first appearance was in Reel Love: Tween Hearts.
 He played a supporting role in the youth-oriented television series and he teamed up with Barbie Forteza.
 The show ended in June 2012.

 In 2012, four months after Tween Hearts ended, Estrada moved to ABS-CBN for non-contractual acting.
 In his new station, his first acting stint was a supporting role in noontime television series, Angelito: Ang Bagong Yugto.
 The series ended in December 2012.

-In 2013, Estrada formally signed a contract with ABS-CBN and started his time at the station by landing a role in Asia’s longest drama anthology Maalaala Mo Kaya in the episode "Krus" where he was cast as the leading man of Julia Montes.
+In 2013, Estrada formally signed a contract with ABS-CBN and started his time at the station by landing a role in Asia's longest drama anthology Maalaala Mo Kaya in the episode "Krus" where he was cast as the leading man of Julia Montes.
 He was also part of the remake of Annaliza where he played a supporting role.

 In July 2013, Estrada announced his first foray into the movie world with a movie called Chasing Boulevards with co-star Kim Rodriguez and Teejay Marquez.
 He also appeared in Minute to Win It as a contestant joining the team of Star Magic Circle 2013.

-In 2014 Estrada was originally part of the main cast of Mirabella as Julia Barretto's leading man but was later replaced by Enrique Gil and Sam Concepcion.
+In 2014, Estrada was originally part of the main cast of Mirabella as Julia Barretto's leading man but was later replaced by Enrique Gil and Sam Concepcion.
 After months of hiatus he came back and signed an exclusive contract with GMA Network via Strawberry Lane.
 He is paired with his Chasing Boulevard co-star Kim Rodriguez.
 He also played a callboy who learned about his father's true identity after his own father became his customer in Magpakailanman.

 In November 2018, he became part of ABS-CBN's show Pamilya Ko a month after his contract with GMA Network expired.

 In October 2020, he landed a lead role and became part of ABS-CBN's show Bagong Umaga.
 He was paired with fellow Kapamilya actress Michelle Vito.

 Estrada is the ex-boyfriend of Devon Seron.
 He confirmed their breakup last April 2021.
 Months after their breakup, the actor confirmed that he is dating Heaven Peralejo.
 Estrada and Peralejo broke up this year.

+On February 1, 2022, Janelle Lewis, Miss World Philippines 2021 2nd Princess, confirmed dating Estrada, a few months after the Heaven Peralejo breakup.